neuroforgede/docker-stack-deploy/README.md

     file: ./my/secret
 ```

-Any manually generated secret names are kept (starting in version >= 0.2)
+Any manually generated secret names and configs cause an error.
+In the future, docker-stack-deploy will probably leave these configs/secrets untouched.

 Installation
 ------------